OrdnanceSurvey/OS-OpenMap-Local-stylesheets/Geopackage stylesheets/QGIS Stylesheets (QML)/Full colour style/README.md

 **3.**  Load your OS Open Map Local GML data into QGIS

-**4.**  Roads consist of 3 layers.
-The road casing, road fill and road centre line.
-This means you will need to duplicate your roads layer twice.
-This can be done by right clicking on the Road layer within your layer window and selecting Duplicate.Rename these layers and your original Road layer to RoadCase, RoadFill and RoadCentreLine.
-This can be done by right clicking on the layer and selecting Rename.
-Roundabouts consist of 2 layers.
+**4.**  Roundabouts consist of 2 layers.
 The roundabout casing and roundabout fill.
 You will need to duplicate your Roundabout layer once.
 Rename the original Roundabout layer and new layer to RoundaboutCase and RoundaboutFill.

 **5.**  Double click on a layer to access the 'Layer Properties' window > click on 'Load Style...' > navigate to the directory containing the QML files (those ending .qml) > select the QML file that corresponds to that layer > click 'Open' > click 'OK'